MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 5. Turn on the **Inventory Tracked** toggle.
 6. Select *Deny* in the **Default Inventory Policy** field.
 7. Turn on the **Auto Create Unknown Customers** toggle.
-8. Fill in the **Customer Template Code** field with the appropriate template.
+8. Fill in the **Customer/Company Template Code** field with the appropriate template.
 9. Fill in the **Shipping Cost Account**, the **Tip Account** with the revenue account.
 For example, in the US, use `40210`.
 10. Turn on the **Auto Create Orders** toggle.

 Configure location mapping:

 1. Select the **Locations** action to open **Shopify Shop Locations**.
 2. Select the **Get Shopify Locations** action to import all locations defined in the Shopify.
-Select your default location in Shopify.
+Select entry with **Is Primary** toggle is selected.
 3. In the **Location Filter**, enter `''|EAST|MAIN`.
-4. Turn on the **Default Product Location** toggle.
-5. Select *Projected Available Balance at Today* in the **Stock Calculation** field to enable an inventory sync for a selected Shopify location.
+4. Select *Projected Available Balance at Today* in the **Stock Calculation** field to enable an inventory sync for a selected Shopify location.

 ## Walkthrough: Start selling products online